SweetCodey/system-design-masterclass/10. Design Cab sharing System/Uber System Design.md

     </tr>
     <tr>
         <td>Schedule the trip</td>
-        <td>Uber service provider should be able to schedule the trip according to user's booking request which includes geo-graphical location(s)</td>
+        <td>System should be able to schedule the trip according to user's booking request which includes geo-graphical location(s)</td>
     </tr>
     <tr>
         <td>Booking prioritization</td>
-        <td>Uber service provider should be able to prioritize booking for both user and cab driver as per their current rating</td>
+        <td>System should be able to prioritize booking for both user and cab driver as per their current rating</td>
     </tr>
     <tr>
         <td>Map service</td>
-        <td>Uber service provider should be able to facilitate the city map of their respective state/country for both user & cab driver using a uber mobile application</td>
+        <td>System should be able to facilitate the city map of their respective state/country for both user & cab driver using a mobile application</td>
     </tr>
     <tr>
         <td>Payment gateway</td>
-        <td>Uber service provider should be able to provide different ways of payment through payment gateway to the user using a uber mobile application</td>
+        <td>System should be able to provide different ways of payment through payment gateway to the user using a mobile application</td>
     </tr>
 </table>

 ## Non Functional Requirements

-### Uber customer Non Functional Requirements
+### Customer Non Functional Requirements

 <table>
     <tr>